zhengchang907/arm-oraclelinux-wls/README.md

 * Install Apache Maven.
 This project uses Apache Maven to do simple string substitution for several required parameters in the templates.

+* Git clone [Azure Java EE IaaS](https://github.com/edburns/azure-javaee-iaas) and `mvn clean install` to get the some required dependencies into your local maven repo.

 * From the top level run `mvn clean install`.

-* The templates end up in `arm-oraclelinux-wls/arm-oraclelinux-wls/target/arm`.
+* The templates end up in `arm-oraclelinux-wls/target/arm`.
 Change to that directory to run the templates.

 <h4>Once you have performed the string substitution, you can deploy the template via the command line</h4>